MichaelOdermatt/MikesSiteGenerator/README.md

 ## What does it do?

-It'll take all the markdown files in `/markdown`, render them into a basic HTML template, then spit out the generated files into the `/_dist` folder.
+It'll take all the markdown files in `/markdown`, render them into a basic HTML template, then output the generated files into the `/_site` folder.

 All the markdown parsing is done by the script and thus, is only intended to support very fundamental markdown syntax.